-Small or unusually shaped bathrooms are always difficult to decorate, but if you ask me, long, narrow bathrooms are the hardest to work with.
+Small or unusually shaped bathrooms are always difficult to decorate.
+But if you ask me, long, narrow bathrooms are the hardest to work with.
 While there are lots of tricks for working around a small space, trying to fit all the fixtures you need into a narrow room while also maintaining a comfortable walkway can be a real headache.
-Just making sure the room doesn’t feel crowded is a trick in and of itself, let alone making the space feel inviting, but with a little pre-planning and the right layout, even a very narrow bath can be beautiful.
+Just making sure the room doesn’t feel crowded is a trick in and of itself, let alone making the space feel inviting.
+But with a little pre-planning and the right layout, even a very narrow bath can be beautiful.

 Shop Bathroom Vanities:

 In a wider bathroom, you might have the space to stagger your fixtures, line them up across from one another, or recess some of them into one wall or the other.
 In this case, your walkway will be right down the middle, so the ends of the room won’t be the focal points of the space.
 If you stick to open-air fixtures or frameless shower doors, this will create a much more open, balanced feel.
 That said, you’ll need to be careful of clearance.
 Doors (shower, bathroom, or cabinet) can easily butt into each other if you aren’t careful.
 Make sure to arrange your major fixtures so their doors won’t touch when they’re both open.
 That way, you won’t have to maneuver around them.
 Putting your vanity next to your tub rather than your shower will keep the shower door from bumping into you while you’re brushing your teeth.